Prevalence and Cost of Incontinence

 In the elderly, a lack of movement can cause a person to become constipated.
 Also, being unable to sit on a toilet and get into the correct position to have their bowels open causes problems.

-In care homes, having to open their bowels in front of carers can make it difficult for a person to go.
+In care facilities, having to open their bowels in front of carers can make it difficult for a person to go.
 The environment should be as private as possible and carers must ensure that dignity is upheld and try to encourage their residents to be at ease.

 Some medicines can cause constipation.
 Most commonly painkillers, particularly codeine and other opioids.
 Other medicines such as calcium supplements and anti-depressant medication can also have this effect.